DexterDSilva/Loss-Functions/README.md

 - [x] Kullback Leibler Divergence Loss

-Env uses keras and tensforflow (v1)
+Env uses keras 2.3.1 and tensforflow (1.15.0) and all the other stuff See py3cv4tf1_reqts.txt